 A few minutes from Alma beach is HaTahana - the Old Train Station.

 If you walk 5 minutes to the southern end of the beach from the Charles Clore park, there is another unofficial beach for dogs.
 It’s off the beaten track and worth visiting.

 And just nearby is the Etzel Museum -

 commemorating Etzel, one of the 'infamous' paramilitary Jewish groups that operated during the British occupation of Palestine until Israel was founded in 1948.

 The building itself is a beauty, combining a modern glass structure on top of an original stone building from 1900.

-What's especially nice about Gan Hamidron is that its probably the only Tel Aviv beach (perhaps besides Alma Beach) where both Arabs and Jews can relax and enjoy the beach and the seashore ogether, comfortably.
+What's especially nice about Gan Hamidron is that its probably the only Tel Aviv beach (perhaps besides Alma Beach) where you can see both Arabs and Jews relaxing and enjoying the beach and the seashore together.